-Analysis | The artificial controversy over Biden and ‘negro,’ explained
+Analysis | The artificial controversy over Biden and ‘Negro,’ explained

 What’s the controversy?
 Well, let’s let the right-wing personality Benny Johnson explain.

 You’ll notice the difference between how I presented the comments and how Johnson did.
-In his, “negro” is not capitalized — because Johnson is pretending it’s not an obvious reference to the “Negro Leagues,” a professional baseball league for Black players that existed about a century ago.
+In his version, “negro” is not capitalized — because Johnson is pretending it’s not an obvious reference to the “Negro Leagues,” a professional baseball league for Black players that existed about a century ago.
 In fact, his tweet willfully skips over that clarification, burying it in an ellipsis.
 It’s obvious that Biden was going to describe Paige as a great Negro Leagues pitcher (which he was) before clarifying that he was also great in the major leagues.
 But that’s not how Johnson characterized it.

 These things happen with some regularity.
-Comments are misinterpreted, often willfully, in order to make someone look bad.
+Comments are misinterpreted, often willfully, to make someone look bad.
 Generally, we might assume that an obviously misleading interpretation like the one above would simply flash and then fizzle out.
 But this one did not.

 It was featured on Sean Hannity’s Fox News program, as reporter Aaron Rupar pointed out.
 Hannity described the comments as Biden having “one of his most disturbing, troubling moments to date.”
-On Friday morning, “Fox & Friends” had picked it up, showing a clip that cut out the reference to the Negro Leagues entirely.
-In that snippet, Biden was shown saying, “I’ve adopted the attitude of the great negro at the time, pitcher … his name was Satchel Paige.”
+On Friday morning, “Fox & Friends” picked it up, showing a clip that cut out the reference to the Negro Leagues entirely.
+In that snippet, Biden was shown saying, “I’ve adopted the attitude of the great Negro at the time, pitcher … his name was Satchel Paige.”

 “Biden’s choice of words while referencing Hall of Fame pitcher Satchel Paige,” the show’s host claimed, “landing him in hot water” — as though it wasn’t Fox’s choice of the words it aired that was the problem.
 There was some outcry and criticism from elsewhere in the media world, but Fox was undeterred.
-Later on Friday, the network ran the story again, showing a full clip and inviting viewers to “cringe” along with them.
+Later Friday, the network ran the story again, showing a full clip as a host invited viewers to “cringe” along with her.

 It’s useful to consider why the network and others on the right are investing in this particular narrative.
 It comes down to one of the central debates in politics at the moment, the interplay of partisanship and race.

 There is a sense among many conservatives that the political left is constantly attacking them as racist.
 The reasons for this are myriad and complicated, rooted to some extent in the overlap of race and partisanship (most Black Americans are Democrats) and in a sense that reevaluations of America’s history through the lens of race are implicitly (or explicitly) about criticizing White Americans.
 Polling has repeatedly shown that Republicans and, in particular, Trump supporters perceive White Americans as subject to discrimination at rates equal to or larger than minority groups.
-Many on the right believe that the left sees accusations of racism as a political trump card and deploys it to that effect.
+Many on the right believe that the left sees accusations of racism as a political trump card and deploys them to that effect.

 At the same time, there’s a popular narrative on the right that insists that Democrats are the party of racism.
 After all, Abraham Lincoln was the Republican president who signed the Emancipation Proclamation.
 Southern Democrats were the driving force behind segregation and, often, anti-Black violence 100 years ago.
-That there was a dramatic and public move by segregationists away from Democrats during the Civil Rights era is generally ignored; the more useful story casts the political left as the then-and-now purveyors of racial discrimination.
+That there was a dramatic and public move by segregationists away from Democrats during the civil rights era is generally ignored; the more useful story casts the political left as the then-and-now purveyors of racial discrimination.

 In a radio interview last week, former House speaker Newt Gingrich made exactly this point.